edisonfillus/abn-amro/README.md

 * Instructions can be updated freely.

 ##System Design / Architecture Decisions
+* API is returning the date format as the requirements, but is strong advisable to return ISO8601 format in order to support internationalization.
 * Ingredients and Cooking Instructions have its own tables.
 As there is only one editable string field, it was leveraged the JPA's `@ElementCollection` feature to avoid creating specific entities.
 * It's using a MySQL as database.
 Just because it's the most popular one.
 Choose to use a relational just because it's a general application type of database.
   Note: In order to scale it should use a most suitable NoSQL database to query, like Redis.
 * It's using Spring Data JPA.
 Just because it's more productive and eliminate a lot of SQL boilerplate to create an assessment.
+* It's not implementing idempotency in create method.
+In case of retrials, it will duplicate recipes with different identifiers.
+  Suggestion: Use an idempotency that should be sent by the client, that should be used in retrials.
 * It's not using a concurrent update control.
-In case of concurrent transactions, one will override other changes.
+In case of concurrent transactions, one will override the others changes.
-  Suggestion: Use a versioning field on recipe to implement an Optimistic Lock mechanism.
+  Suggestion: Use a versioning field on recipe to either implement an Optimistic Lock mechanism and use as version control.
+The client should always send the version when updating.
 In case of conflict, the api will return a 409 - Conflict.
 * No auditing.
 There is no auditing tracking.
 As nothing mentioned in requirements about keeping user's and historical changes, not implementing it.
   Suggestion: Should have tracking of user changes, timestamps, IPs.
 * Delete is physically eliminating all the information.
   Suggestion: Only inactivate the recipe, keeping track of all changes/auditing information.

 ##Security Measures
+* All user input is validated using Java Validators to avoid any kind of injection.
 * Insecure Direct Object Reference: Created a `RecipeRef` using UUID to not expose the internal ID.
+* RegEx Denial of Service (ReDoS) attacks: First validate input type and size before testing regex.

 ##Running the application
 ### Dev mode
 ```shell
 ./gradlew bootRun
 ```